 Bottom line: There’s still not enough evidence to prove that green tea can prevent hair loss from starting, but it can protect the hair you have left.

-You can find green tea infused in some shampoos and conditioners, especially natural shampoos and conditioners.
-Or, you could buy the tea leaves, brew a cup of tea, and then, when cool – and only when cool – rinse your hair and scalp with it.
-Green tea supplements are also an option.
+The most direct route is to buy green tea leaves, brew a cup of tea, and then, when cool – and only when cool – rinse your hair and scalp with it.
+Green tea supplements are another option.
+You can also find green tea infused in some shampoos and conditioners, especially natural shampoos and conditioners.

 Of course, you can also start drinking green tea regularly.
 Remember, it has all those other benefits, too.

 Again, there’s not enough evidence to prove that green tea will prevent hair loss.
 The only two proven treatments are finasteride and minoxidil.
-However, green tea can definitely keep your hair healthy.
+However, green tea can definitely keep your hair looking healthy and thick.
 Some other natural ingredients you can seek out to do the same are caffeine, saw palmetto, and biotin.

 The information provided in this article is not a substitute for professional medical advice, diagnosis, or treatment.
 You should not rely upon the content provided in this article for specific medical advice.
 If you have any questions or concerns, please talk to your doctor.